dlaf88/dlaf88.github.io/_posts/2021-08-01-array-buffers-in-javascript.md

 01101000 01100101 01101100 01101100 01101111 00100000 01110111 01101111 01110010 01101100 01100100

 ```
 Let's start with the first byte by consulting an ASCII table: the letter `h` is represented by the decimal 104.
-Through consultation of the ASCII table and assignment of the `view` object, I have generated the following code:
+Through repeated consultation of the ASCII table and assignment of the `view` object, I have generated the following code:

 ```Javascript